Fore people: Kuru among the South Fore

-Kuru is a rare, orally transmitted, incurable neurodegenerative disorder that is caused by prions.
-The disease reached its peak prevalence in the 1950s and ‘60s.
-It is characterized by loss of coordination and control over muscle movement and it ultimately leads to death.
+Kuru was a rare, orally transmitted, incurable neurodegenerative disorder caused by prions.
+The disease reached its peak prevalence in the 1950s and 1960s.
+It is characterized by the loss of coordination and control over muscle movement that ultimately leads to death.

 Kuru first attested around the turn of the 20th century in the Uwami village of the Keiagana people, and spread to the Awande in the North Fore.
 By the 1930s it had spread to the South Fore.
 It was around this time that Ted Eubank, a European gold prospector, first noticed the neurodegenerative disease, but it was not documented until 1957, by anthropologists Berndt and Berndt, and reported to Western medicine until 1957 by D.C.
 Gadjusek and Vincent Zigas.
 According to Gajdusek, who also observed kuru in the 1950s, the hypothesis that the disease was spread via the endocannibalistic rituals of the Fore people was extremely apparent.
 However, Shirley Lindenbaum and Robert Glasse were the first to formally publish the hypothesis that kuru spread through cannibalism.

 Women and children would most often consume the brains of the deceased, which were the most likely body part to contain the infectious prion agent, while the men preferentially consumed muscle tissue.
 As a result, the vast majority of victims among the South Fore were women.
 In fact, eight times more women than men contracted the disease.
 It later affected small children and the elderly at a high rate as well.

-The incidence of kuru increased in the 1940s and ‘50s and mortality rate began to approach close to 35/1000 in a population of 12000 Fore people.
+The incidence of kuru increased in the 1940s and 1950s and mortality rate began to approach close to 35/1,000 in a population of 12,000 Fore people.
 The mortality rate distorted the female:male ratio, which reached 1:2, or even 1:3 among South Fore.
-The prevalence of the kuru epidemic has been on a steady decline since the 1950s, but has lingered into the 21st century due its incubation period which can last as long as 50 years.
+Kuru has been considered eradicated since 2005.